-SU Women's Basketball Coach to lead Abolitionist Freedom Walk
+SU Women's Basketball Coach to lead Abolition Walk '22

 After leading her Nottingham women's basketball team to two state championships, Legette graduated as SU's all time leading scorer and rebounder.
 A fierce competitor, her career includes decades of successful coaching experience and reflects an intense commitment to the well-being of student athletes and communities.